In most big brands, two of the most important location-based technologies, Wi-Fi and iBeacon are working together to drive IoT growth.

 The Royal Botanic Gardens, Kew, wanted to increase awareness among its visitors about history and science.
-They looked into both Wi-Fi and iBeacon technology to deliver proximity-based content and engage them in activities.
+They looked into both Wi-Fi and iBeacon technology to make a proximity marketing plan to deliver proximity-based content and engage them in activities.
 The offer to connect to free Wi-Fi redirects the user to a page advertising Discover Kew mobile app for download.
 Once this beacon-enabled app is downloaded, visitors at Kew can interact with the beacons.

 2) Orlando International Airport

-This airport has over 1,000 beacons installed all over the facility and a recently upgraded Wi-Fi network to increase the number of Wi-Fi hotspots which will inturn enhance visitor experience.
+This airport has over 1,000 beacons installed all over the facility and a recently upgraded Wi-Fi network to increase the number of Wi-Fi hotspots which will, in turn, enhance the visitor experience.
 Users at the airport can use their smartphones and locate their ticket counter, terminal or gate, check their flight information, find restaurants and shops, and locate their baggage upon arrival.

-As both Wi-Fi and iBeacon technology develop over time, certain use cases will call for each technology to cater to particular business needs.
+As both IoT solutions, Wi-Fi and iBeacon technology develop over time, certain use cases will call for each technology to cater to particular business needs with respect to proximity marketing.
 However, as customers begin to leverage tools to connect to free Wi-Fi hotspots, businesses should find innovative ways to pair iBeacon technology with their existing networks for more contextually relevant experiences.
 If this pairing is pulled off successfully, as we’ve seen in the examples above, it will open new doors for both businesses and consumers.